Whitney has over 10 years of experience in dog training, rescuing, and healthcare.

 How often will my dog go into heat?

-Dogs typically go into heat once every 5-8 months, so about twice a year.
+Dogs typically go into heat once every five to eight months, so about twice a year.
 Although, this will vary per dog.
 Smaller dogs can go into heat sooner than larger dogs.

 What are the first signs of my dog going into heat?